guitarrapc/valentia/README.md

 |Function|Test-ValentiaGroupConnection|valentia|
 |Workflow|Invoke-ValentiaCommandParallel|valentia|

+# valentia Alias

-All Cmdlets have alias to lket you use easily.
+valentia functions have Alias to let you use it easir.
 You can find them as like this.

 ```PowerShell
 Get-Alias | where ModuleName -eq "valentia"